w3c-webmob/ServiceWorkersDemos/game/README.md

-# Game with independently caching levels
+## Game with independently caching levels

-A game where each level is a different cache group.
+This ServiceWorker web app demo will be a game where each level is a different cache group.

-## Behaviour draft
+You can go ahead and do this however you wish; a good example would be a 2D platformer based on levels.
+Each level could have it's own ServiceWorker cache, when a user is visiting the app levels are cached in separate caches (maybe the next 2/3 levels?) which will then be ready for them to load and play as soon as they complete the previous level.

+## More Information / Requirements

 * User visited page that was cached in a ServiceWorker cache, the site decides to show them the cached data straight away for performance, then update with fresh data when/if it arrives.